-With Chan's over seven years of experience working in semi-permanent makeup services she is not progressed without a lot of knowledge and a lot of questions.
+With Chan's over seven years of experience working in semi-permanent makeup services she has not progressed without a lot of knowledge, and a lot of questions.

 "When it came down to it, some people held our pigments better than others," Chanjuan Yang, owner of Aphrodite's Secret Skin care and Microblading said.
 "After their second session, I don't have to see some clients for a year or more.
 Others, need maintenance after six months."